AD757/ad757/README.md

 Follow me around as I document my journey as a designer & developer learning new tech! 🚀&nbsp;

 ## About
-Creative UX designer & Frontend Developer that likes to solve design problems, create smart user interfaces and develop and build websites and applications 🌎&nbsp;
+Creative UX designer & Frontend Developer that likes to solve design problems, create smart user interfaces, develop and build websites and applications 🌎&nbsp;

 ## Find me around the web